 And that’s precisely what drew Peter to the idea of online payments.
 It was 1998.
 Everyone wanted to sell stuff online, but no one had an easy way to PAY for that stuff.
 Peter saw an opportunity to essentially invent the internet’s cash registers.

-THIEL: by the time we started Pay-Pal when I was you know 30, 31 in I was focused on doing something entrepreneurial, doing something that strictly speaking other people were not doing.
+THIEL: By the time we started PayPal when I was 30, 31, I was focused on doing something entrepreneurial, doing something that strictly speaking other people were not doing.